 So the five kittens adopted us and changed our lives.
 The four little boys and one girl, settled in the barn pretty well after getting all of their shots, spayed and neutered.
 Now they are a large part of our family.
 Everyone is amazed with how friendly they are.
 Since anytime someone is in the barn, they are right there by your side and all five will be in your lap if you set down.
 They also have their favorite goats that they will sleep with.

-I repurposed our chicken coops for more housing after they were cleaned up and painted.
+I have also repurposed our old chicken coops for more housing after they were cleaned up and painted.
 They are now cat condos with attached covered feeding areas and litter boxes.
 The new fuzzballs decided that they still prefer to sleep in the hay storage area.
 So I had to install a kitty door to give them easier access from outside to their living quarters.
 I also insulated the walls and ceiling for the winter and built them five insulated mini shelters that are on top of the hay.
 Our barn is heated and we keep the temperature around 40° during the winter.
 That helps keep the attached hay storage warm even during the winter.

 It's still a work in progress and a amazing learning experience at the same time.
 I continue to change things around our little sanctuary to accommodate and enrich our current and future cat's lives.